Showing content for section Overview

 BA (Hons) Finance with Business Communication (Top-up) degree entry requirements

-- Applicants for the 1-year course require relevant HE study leading to a Level 5 qualification, for example an appropriate HND, or 240 credits from year 1 and year 2 of an undergraduate degree (BA/BSc) in a relevant subject..
+- Applicants for the 1 year course require relevant HE study leading to a Level 5 qualification, for example an appropriate HND, foundation degree or Advanced Diploma, or 240 credits from year 1 and year 2 of an undergraduate degree (BA/BSc), in a relevant subject.

 English language requirements

-- For Year 2 entry applicants require English language proficiency at a minimum of IELTS band 5.5 with no component score below 5.5
+- For year 2 entry applicants require English language proficiency at a minimum of IELTS band 5.5 with no component score below 5.5.
+For year 3 entry applicants require English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.

 We also accept other standard English tests and qualifications, as long as they meet the minimum requirements of your course.